martapolii/web-application-development-practice/topic-11-firebase/firebase-setup.md

 9. Create the profile page in `profile.js`
   - users will be redirected to this app upon succesful login/authentication

+### Create Authentication Routes
 10. need to serve created pages by setting up a `react-router-dom`
   - install it by running:
   `npm i react-router-dom --save`
   - configure it in `index.js` (see file)

+### Using React Context to track user authentication status
+- use React context to track a users authentication status across the app, so you know whether they are logged in or not
+11. add `AuthContext.js` in `src`
+  - create and export `AuthContext`